 Click the following link to read the actual lawsuit filed by our attorneys.
 Reyes v.
 County of Monterey and Wise Lawsuit

 If you or a loved one has experienced excessive force or are a victim of law enforcement misconduct, contact the Piccuta Law Group today.
-Our Monterey civil rights attorneys regularly handle cases against police, sheriffs, highway patrolmen and other law enforcement officers.
-We have successfully handled civil rights cases throughout California.
+Our attorneys regularly handle cases against police, sheriffs, highway patrolmen and other law enforcement officers.
+We have successfully handled civil rights cases throughout California and Arizona.
 We have obtained significant results in these cases both by verdict and settlement.
+Our Monterey civil rights lawyers handle a variety of cases including, but not limited to: prisoner cases, police brutality, unlawful arrest, correctional officer sexual abuse, law enforcement excessive force, malicious prosecution, violations of the First, Fourth, Eighth and Fourteenth Amendments, Bivens Claims, FTCA claims, Bane Act violations, among several others.
 Contact us today for a free consultation.